-The retreat location is a fundamental aspect of the wellness experience and your retreat organisers will have given considerable thought to the country, region and accommodation in which you will stay.
+The retreat location is a fundamental aspect of the wellness experience and your retreat organizers will have given considerable thought to the country, region and accommodation in which you will stay.
 Immersion in nature is often an essential part of a retreat —which is why retreats are usually held amidst some of the world’s most stunning and spectacular scenery.

 Most retreat schedules allow ample opportunities for you to explore the area between activities.
-In between the energising yoga class and your next plant-based cooking lesson, why not rent a bike or go for a hike in the countryside right on your doorstep?
+In between the energizing yoga class and your next plant-based cooking lesson, why not rent a bike or go for a hike in the countryside right on your doorstep?
 In these settings, even the most sedentary individuals will feel motivated to get up and explore!

 Meet New People

 When we travel alone, we step away from the comforts of home and the reassurance of our routine.
 It’s when we disconnect from the daily routines that we expose ourselves to new opportunities and open the door to new friendships.
 If you’re experiencing internal struggles with emotional health or finding it difficult to cope with stress, meeting like-minded people to talk to can be both refreshing and rewarding.